 Under employment legislation organisations cannot discriminate against people on the grounds of race, religion, gender, sexual orientation and disability.
 And from October 2006 it is also unlawful to discriminate against employees because of their age, known as Age Discrimination.

 Most of these laws apply to a range of different situations from recruitment and selection, to training and promotion.
 Employers can face Employment Tribunals and unlimited compensation claims if found guilty of discrimination.

-Figures show that unemployment is twice as high among people from ethnic minorities, while Pregnant Women still suffer high levels of discrimination.
+Figures show that unemployment is twice as high among people from ethnic minorities.
+Women who are Pregnant at work still also suffer high levels of discrimination.

-As well the recent legal changes the government also has an organisation in place to help promote diversity and fight discrimination, it is called The Commission for Equality and Human Rights (CEHR) and was launched in October 2007.
+As as legal protection the government also has an organisation to help promote diversity and fight discrimination.
+It is called The Commission for Equality and Human Rights (CEHR) and was launched in October 2007.

 Types of Discrimination

 Although most people think of race when talking about discrimination, the law actually protects a wide range of people against unfair treatment at work.

 Under UK discrimination laws the following areas are considered to be protected: